Filters Filters — Do DE Pool Filters Need Backwash? Complete Guide + When

 DE filters are highly efficient filtration systems that trap particles as small as 2-5 microns, making them superior to sand and cartridge filters for water clarity.
 However, this efficiency comes with specific maintenance requirements that differ significantly from other filter types.

 The diatomaceous earth coating on your filter grids becomes clogged with debris over time, creating back-pressure that reduces water flow and filtration effectiveness.
-Backwashing reverses the water flow to flush out the dirty DE and accumulated contaminants, but this process completely removes all the DE powder from your system.
+Backwashing reverses the water flow to flush out the dirty DE and accumulated contaminants, but this process flushes out most of the dirty DE, but not all of it — some always remains coating the grids.

 When to Backwash Your DE Filter